First-Iraqi-Bank/fib-php-payment-sdk/README.md

 ### License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.

 ### Support